dubovskymarek/LittleTalks/README.md

 <b>LittleTalks</b>
 <p>
-LittleTalks is very tiny communication library based on UDP and it's inspired by MQTT protocol, but LittleTalks is designed as P2P communication in local network for support connection 64 devices in same time.<br/>
+LittleTalks is very tiny communication library based on UDP and it's inspired by MQTT protocol, but LittleTalks is designed as P2P communication in local network for support connection 64 devices at the same time.<br/>
-This library is portable written in c language, at beginning it was designed for microprocessors with low performance and low memory, but it's multiplatform with support desktop and mobile platforms.
+This library is portable written in c language, at beginning it was designed for microprocessors with low performance and low memory, but it supports desktop and mobile platforms.
 Library centralises all UDP implementation in LTPlatformAdapter.c file, that can be overriden to optional platform.
 <br/>
 LittleTalks was created for startup canny.tech, where was used on both sides (application and device).